 PRUDENTIAL SUPERVISION POLICIES

-The following are the Prudential Guidelines issued by the Central Bank of Solomon Islands in September 2009.
+The following are the Prudential Guidelines issued by the Central Bank of Solomon Islands.

 This Prudential Guideline outlines the approach used by the CBSI in assessing the capital adequacy of financial institutions and is intended to assure that each financial institution maintains a level of capital which: